 23. Retail Arbiter

-Retail arbitrage refers to purchasing products from local stores and reselling them online for a profit.
-Compared to dropshipping, you will need some space for a physical inventory of products to flip.
+Retail arbitrage refers to purchasing products from local stores and reselling them online for profit.
+Unlike dropshipping, you will need space for a physical inventory of products to flip.

 24. Financial Trader

 Financial trading is a high-risk, high-income investment venture.
 You will need some capital to trade and a trading platform.
 With all the available financial trading platforms online, you can choose one or several applications that suit your needs best.